nasa/cumulus/tf-modules/README.md

 To include a module as a submodule:

-1. Add any variables necessary to support the child module to the parent module's `variables.tf` file so that variables can be passed through the parent module into the child module
+1. Add any variables necessary to support the submodule to the parent module's `variables.tf` file so that variables can be passed through the parent module into the submodule
     - Update the parent module's `terraform.tfvars.sample` file to reflect any new variables
-2. Add or update a `.tf` file in the parent module to include the child module.
-Pass through the necessary variables from the parent module to the child module.
+2. Add or update a `.tf` file in the parent module to include the submodule.
+Pass through the necessary variables from the parent module to the submodule.
-3. If necessary, add any outputs from the child module that should also be output from the parent module to the parent module's `outputs.tf` file
+3. If necessary, add any outputs from the submodule that should also be output from the parent module to the parent module's `outputs.tf` file

 ### Integrating a submodule with the Cumulus module